opensearch-project/documentation-website/_opensearch/query-dsl/query-filter-context.md

 A higher score indicates a more relevant document.
 While different query types calculate relevance scores differently, all query types take into account whether a query clause is run in a filter or query context.

-Use query clauses that should affect the relevance score in a query context, and all other query clauses in a filter context.
+Use query clauses that you want to affect the relevance score in a query context, and use all other query clauses in a filter context.
 {: .tip}

 ## Filter context